Dark Skies at Black Burn Lodge

 From October to March the nights are properly dark, the Milky Way is overhead shimmering and star clusters look fantastic.
 Meteor showers like Leonids look fantastic in November.
 The sky is almost transparent in December and January as the temperatures dip.
 Star clusters and magnificent constellations like Orion grace the sky.
 The rewards can be amazing!

-We have our own Skywatcher 200mm telescope through which on a clear night you can view all the excitement of the skies, and of course the moon, whilst wrapped up in warm blankets drinking a steaming mug of hot chocolate or coffee.
+We have our own Skywatcher 200mm telescope through which on a clear night you can view all the excitement of the skies , observing Jupiter , Saturn with it’s rings and of course the moon a magnificent sight with abundant craters being our closest celestial neighbour.

 The Kielder Observatory and Dark Skies discovery sites are but a 30 minute drive away Their evening events are much in demand and should be booked in advance.